 He wrote an article in the Tashhizul Azhan of Oct-1913(as quoted by Mahmud Ahmad in 1921 and Muhammad Ali before him) in which he showed that the only prophethood which could be granted to Muslims was Nubuwwti Juzwi or partial prophethood.
 This contradicts the view of the Qadiani jamaat about the prophethood of MGA.

 When Nooruddin died (1914), Amrohi was the first to nominate Mirza Basheer-uddin Mahmud Ahmad for the Khilafat.
 (See Truth About The Split”, 1921).
+He is made a member of the Anjuman Taraqi-e-Islam.

 In 1916 later he seems to have been bought out by the Lahori-Ahmadis, he switched sides even after reviewing Mirza Basheer-uddin’s books of 1915, which forcefully promoted the prophethood of MGA.
 Mirza Basheer-uddin Mahmud Ahmad covered this topic extensively here (see page 195) and many others…